CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 1. Then, from the left navigation menu under **General** select **Logs**

-1. Now in your page that opens up, click on the ```X```  at the top right corner as shown in the below image.
+1. Now on your page that opens up, click on the ``X``  at the top right corner as shown in the below image.

     ![](images/ex4-t6-closepopup-log.png "Confirm")